HaxeFoundation/HaxeManual/output/HaxeManual/website/introduction-hello-world.md

   }
 }
 ```
 This can be tested by saving the above code to a file named `Main.hx` and invoking the Haxe Compiler like so: `haxe -main Main --interp`.
-It then generates the following output: `Main.hx:3: Hello world`.
+It generates the following output: `Main.hx:3: Hello world`.
 There are several things to learn from this:

 * Haxe programs are saved in files with an extension of `.hx`.
 * The Haxe Compiler is a command-line tool which can be invoked with parameters such as `-main Main` and `--interp`.